 The local authority, its committees, subcommittees and any local and community boards must keep minutes of their proceedings.
-These minutes must be kept in hard or electronic copy, authorised by a Chairperson's manual or electronic signature signed and included in the council's minute book and, when once confirmed by resolution at a subsequent meeting and signed by the Chairperson, will be Once authorised the minutes are the prima facie evidence of the proceedings they relate to.
+These minutes must be kept in hard or electronic copy, authorised by a Chairperson's manual or electronic signature once confirmed by resolution at a subsequent meeting.
+Once authorised the minutes are the prima facie evidence of the proceedings they relate to.